allanchua101/api-gateway-comparables/004_AWS_Lambda/README.md

 This section showcases basic usage of Serverless framework to provision an AWS API Gateway that aggregates downstream Lambda functions

+### Why use Serverless?

+Serverless is an open source cloud-agnostic project that enables rapid development and deployment of APIs to different FASS providers (Azure, AWS, GCP, etc).
+It abstracts the need to learn different infrastructure as a code languages (ARM, CloudFormation, Cloud Deployment Manager) by providing a CLI that enables quick scaffolding, deployment, removal and invocation of a Serverless Stack.

 ## Pre-requisites

 - NodeJS 8.10 or Above ([Download Here](https://nodejs.org/en/download/))